 Instead of a plate, evacuated tube collectors have glass tubes containing metal absorber tubes, through which water is pumped.
 Each tube is a vacuum (the air is â€˜evacuatedâ€™ hence the name), which minimises heat loss.

 The Energy Saving Trust field trial found little difference in performance between the two.
 For many people the decision is a matter of aesthetics.

 Research from Swiss-based Solartechnik Prufung Forschung shows that the best performing collectors are more than twice as efficient as the worst ones.
 It found that the most effective flat plate collectors are made in Austria and Germany and the best evacuated tubes in Switzerland and Northern Ireland.
 Six of the 10 worst performing evacuated tube collectors are made in China.

 What does solar thermal cost?

-pay 8.5p per kWh of heat generated.
-The tariff will be index linked, and paid for 20 years.
+Non-domestic Renewable Heat Incentive (RHI) is for all other installations.
+It is available for installations with a capacity of less than 200kWth.
+The tariff rate will pay 9.4p per kWh of heat generated.
+The tariff will be index-linked, and paid for 20 years.
 The heat generated must be measured by an approved meter.
-Click the link for answers to frequently asked questions about the RHI.
+Click the link for answers for more information about the non-domestic RHI.